 - Blend, adding water if needed to aid the blending process.
 Go ahead, leave it a little chunky.

-- Spoon batter into third set of wells.
+- Spoon batter into the third set of wells.
 Watch out for splashing berry chunks!

 And that’s it!
 If you’ve got different dog-safe fruits or veggies on hand, substitute them in as desired.
 Dogs won’t mind if you swap out green beans for blueberries, or pumpkin for peanut butter, for that matter.